AllenCellModeling/pytorch_integrated_cell/README.md

 ## Installation
 Installing on linux is recommended.

+### prerequisites
+Running on docker is recommended, though not required.
+ - install pytorch on docker / nvidia-docker as in e.g. this guide: https://github.com/AllenCellModeling/docker_pytorch_extended
+ 	**Note**: The model will not converge with pytorch versions later that 0.20 due to changes **cuDNN**.
+Make sure your version has **cuDNN 7.0.2** or earlier.
+ - download the training images: **todo**

 ## Project website
 Example outputs of this model can be viewed at http://www.allencell.org